KIRBY'S INSPIRATIONS IN ORDER OF IMPORTANCE

 7. Jeff Buckley

-His guitar-playing stood out to me and made me want to learn chords outside the cowboy style.
+His guitar-playing stood out to me and made me want to learn chords outside the cowboy style and 'get good' at electric guitar.

 8. Bossa Nova

-Dorival Caymmi, Joao Gilberto, Antonio Carlos Jobim, Novos Bainos, Gal Costa, Jorge Ben are my favorites.
-Shout out to the weird harmonies from MPB4 and Os Tincoas.
+Dorival Caymmi, Joao Gilberto, Antonio Carlos Jobim, Novos Bainos, Gal Costa, Caetano Veloso, and Jorge Ben are my favorites.
+Shout out to 'Clube da Esquina', the weird harmonies from MPB4 and Os Tincoas and Heitor Villa-Lobos' classical guitar songs.

 9. Elliott Smith